WINk (WIN) Market Capitalization Hits $403.24 Million

-WINk (CURRENCY:WIN) traded up 9.3% against the dollar during the 1 day period ending at 18:00 PM ET on July 20th.
-WINk has a total market cap of $403.24 million and $433.71 million worth of WINk was traded on exchanges in the last day.
-In the last seven days, WINk has traded 5% higher against the dollar.
-One WINk coin can currently be purchased for $0.0013 or 0.00000002 BTC on popular exchanges.
+WINk (CURRENCY:WIN) traded up 9.3% against the US dollar during the 24 hour period ending at 18:00 PM Eastern on July 25th.
+One WINk coin can currently be bought for approximately $0.0013 or 0.00000002 BTC on major cryptocurrency exchanges.
+WINk has a total market capitalization of $403.24 million and $433.71 million worth of WINk was traded on exchanges in the last day.
+In the last seven days, WINk has traded 5% higher against the US dollar.

 Here is how similar cryptocurrencies have performed in the last day: